minixxie/wpp-qt/README.md

 ```

 ## Contact "Us"
 Currently I'm the only author of this project.
-You may contact me directly via github, or sending issues, or via 2 QQ groups:
+You may contact me directly via github, or sending issues, or via these QQ groups:
 - 345043587 Qt手机app开发Android
 - 19346666 Qt5 for Android,iOS